scottaw66/scottwillsey/src/content/now/now.md

 ### Movies and TV

+- [The Night Manager](https://www.amazon.com/gp/video/detail/B01EIM5NGG/) *I'm very late to this adaptation of John le Carré's 1993 novel of the same name, but wow, is it worth a watch.
+Great acting.
+Of course Hugh Laurie is always top notch, but don't miss Tom Hiddleston here.
+You may think of him as Loki now, but the man has range and depth.*
 - [Bad Monkey - Eps 1-4](https://tv.apple.com/us/show/bad-monkey/umc.cmc.2qoep59s6qukjonprttysfs8x) *I don't consider myself the HUGEST of Vince Vaughn fans, but he's really good in this Yet Another Down On His Luck Detective show that has managed a few interesting twists in just its first four episodes.*
 - [AMERICAN MURDER: LACI PETERSON](https://www.netflix.com/title/81582794) *Everyone knows this story but it's still beyond creepy after all this time.*
 - [THE SONS OF SAM – A DESCENT INTO DARKNESS](https://www.netflix.com/browse?jbv=81059887) *I never realized there was controversy about whether or not Berkowitz was the sole killer.
 I'm in the midst of watching.*